firstname.lastname@example.org and mail payment.

 Students will study the Periodic Table where they will learn about atoms, elements, molecules and compounds.
 Different types of polymers will be created and their different properties will be discussed.
 Students will complete and experiment using household items to study endothermic-exothermic reactions.

 What does the future hold for you?
 Come and discover one possibility that math and science can offer!
 Travel ahead in time and earn money for your work as an engineer!
 You will work with a research and development team in design and construction by using principles of physics and economics to create and test the structural integrity of a bridge.
 Do you like to shop?
 See how credit spending works in the real world!
 You will also research percentages of men and women in careers and discover how math and science can open a world of opportunities for young women like you!

-At the pond, you will be a limnologist.
-Your job for the day will be to decide if the pond is healthy.
+At the pond, you will be a Limnologist.
+Your job for the day will be to decide if the pond at Kenyon College is healthy.
 You will conduct several chemical tests plus collect, observe and identify macroinvertebrates.
-Finally, you will analyze your data and draw your conclusions as to the health of the Pond.
+Finally, you will analyze your data and draw your conclusions as to the health of the Kenyon College Pond.